Sonia Gandhi offers to resign as party chief, asks CWC to start process to elect new chief

 This is the second challenge to Sonia Gandhi's leadership after the one in 1999 when the then leader of Opposition in Lok Sabha Sharad Pawar challenged her foreign origins in order to keep her from being named the party's prime ministerial face in the general elections that year.

 Sonia Gandhi had resigned in the CWC, which rejected her move unanimously bringing her back as party president.
-While Sonia went on to become the longest serving Congress president, Pawar and rebels had to quit to form the NCP.
+While Sonia went on to become the longest-serving Congress president, Pawar and rebels had to quit to form the NCP.